arskom/spyne/doc/source/manual/validation.rst

 	Constraints applied at this level are reflected in the XML schema itself, thus a client that retrieves the WSDL of the service will be able to see what the constraints are.
+	As it was mentioned in the introduction, such validation is only effective in the context of SOAP/XML.

 Numbers
 ~~~~~~~